 It is very difficult to provide proper advice and gain a client’s ‘informed consent’ to those documents in one appointment – and yet the banks require a lawyer to formally ‘certify’ the clients fully understand those documents.
 It is little wonder many lawyers refuse to provide this service.

-Why does it cost $880 (or more) for the solicitor to provide this certificate?
+Why does it cost for the solicitor to provide a solicitor’s certificate?

 The potential monetary risk of providing the solicitor’s certificate by the lawyer is equal to the amount of loan or money being borrowed or alternatively being guaranteed in the transaction plus interest and recovery costs.